mattermost/docs/source/administration/devops-command-center.rst

 then choose **Export Incident Channel** in the top-right corner to download the contents of the incident channel as a CSV.
 The file excludes attachments, but includes system messages.
 If you have an E20 license but the channel export plugin is not installed, or the plugin is installed but not enabled, it’s not possible to select **Export Incident Channel**.

-The install and activate the plugin, navigate to the plugins menu and follow the steps provided.
+To install and activate the plugin, navigate to the plugins menu and follow the steps provided.

 Telemetry
 ^^^^^^^^^^